 When I’m slow cognitively, it can be difficult to come up with responses, particularly if it’s a question that I’m not expecting.
 A little while back I was at the liquor store buying some rum.
 I expected the question about whether or not I wanted a bag, so that wasn’t difficult.
 Then the cashier asked if I was getting it to make rum and Coke.
 That was unexpected, so there was a considerable delay before I could come up with rum and eggnog as an answer.

 Depending on how I’m doing with my depression, I may try to mask for the purpose of not appearing rude.
 Zero eye contact, flat affect (lack of facial expression of emotion), and silence tend to be considered rude.
 I prefer not to be rude, so I mask to some extent.
 I don’t mask to the point of trying to look “normal”, but still, it’s very tiring.

 When I’m around my family I don’t mask.
 That doesn’t work out so well, though, because it translates to a lot of one-sided conversations – them talking, and me not even pretending to be interested in what they’re saying.

 Back when I had a group of in-person friends, when I wasn’t well it felt like they were on a whole different planet from me, and I had nothing at all in common with them.

 The common factor, though, is that being around people when I’m depressed feels very heavy.
 The longer it lasts, the more exhausted I feel.
-Because I’m so introverted and am very content being alone, there’s not a lot of incentive to put in the effort to be around people despite the heaviness.
+Because I’m so introverted and am very content in my own company, there’s not a lot of incentive to put in the effort to be around people despite the heaviness.
+Connecting with others shouldn’t have to feel so hard.